jregner20/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+  Semantic HTML is the use of HTML markup to reinforce the meaning of information in webpages.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+  (1) display: block uses height and width, but height and width have no effect in display: inline.
+(2) You cannot nest block elements within inline elements but you CAN next inline elements and block elements within block elements.

 3. What are the 4 areas of the box model?

+   content, padding, border, margin.

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+cross-axis.

 5. Explain why git is valuable to a team of developers.

+Git is valuable to a team of developers because it tracks all different versions and changes of a project via "commits."
+This allows multiple developers to contribute to a project at the same time and allows them to see which changes were made to a project and when.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.